chemgymrl/chemgymrl/meeting_notes/meeting_20_06_09.md

 - Nouha:
   - Has been researching Proximal Policy Optimization (PPO).
   - Is working with Google Research's Football RL environment.
 The code runs, but the rewards are not sufficiently large, which is being resolved.
-  - Mark suggested further research and literary review into PPO and other RL algorithms is most beneficial at this time.
-Also suggested helping in developing upcoming algorithms.

 - Sriram:
   - Has been finishing up the deadline last Friday.